dlang-community/DCD/README.md

 	* Public imports
 	* Finding the declaration location of a symbol at the cursor
 	* *import* statement completions
+	* Display of documentation comments in function call tips
 * Not working:
 	* Automatic starting of the server by the client
 	* UFCS